Poughkeepsie Colts: Eastern Association 1909/New York-New Jersey League 1913/Atlantic League 1914

 The 1914 Poughkeepsie Honey Bugs won a championship as they resumed league play in the renamed Atlantic League.
-Playing under Manager Bill McCabe, Poughkeepsie finished 65–31, 1st in the Class D Atlantic League final standings, 3.5 games ahead of the 2nd place Long Branch Cubans.
+Playing under Manager Bill McCabe, Poughkeepsie finished 65–31, placing first in the Class D Atlantic League final standings, 3.5 games ahead of the second place Long Branch Cubans.
 Poughkeepsie was unable to defend their title as the Atlantic League folded after the 1914 season.